Interchange fee regulation

 Interchange fees on commercial/corporate credit cards

-We are proceeding with a formal regulatory process to set interchange fee limits for payments made using commercial/corporate Mastercard and Visa cards.
+We are consulting on proposed limits for interchange fees on payments made using commercial and corporate Mastercard and Visa credit cards.